ONLYOFFICE/AppComponents/src/components/TextArea/README.md

 # TextArea

-TextArea is used for displaying custom textarea
+Is used to display a custom textarea

 ### Usage